Pwllheli 2 miles.

-The spacious ground floor bedroom and modern bathroom will prove to be popular for those members of the group who have difficulty with stairs.
+The modern ground floor bathroom will prove to be popular for those members of the group who have difficulty with stairs.

 Lots of charm and character can be found here with a pretty facade and an inviting ambience that welcomes you in through the front door into a tastefully decorated and furnished cottage.

 The sitting room boasts a lovely stone inglenook fireplace and a warming woodburner, perfect for relaxing in front of after a day out exploring.

 The well-equipped kitchen, fitted with solid American oak units and a cosy dining area, provides an ideal spot for a leisurely breakfast.